Elise Harney

-Elise "Lee" Harney (July 22, 1924 – November 1, 1989) was a female pitcher who played from 1943 through 1947 in the All-American Girls Professional Baseball League.
+Elise "Lee" Harney (July 22, 1924 – November 1, 1989) was a female pitcher who played from 1943 through 1947 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 A native of Franklin County, Illinois, Elise Harney became one of the sixty founding members of the All-American Girls Professional Baseball League.
 While at school, she made her mark as a fast-pitch softball hurler in Chicago before joining the league.
 However, she ended her career prematurely after developing a sore pitching arm while trying to adapt to a new pitching motion in 1947.

 In 1943, Harney joined a balanced Kenosha team that included players as very talented pitcher Helen Nicol, as well as Ann Harnett, Phyllis Koehn, Shirley Jameson, Pauline Pirok and Audrey Wagner, notably for their hitting abilities and strong defense.
 Harney relished her debut in the league, ending with a 19–19 record for a .500 percentage, and posted a 2.93 earned run average while striking out 102 batters.
 Her teammate Nicol led the league in wins (31), ERA (1.81) and strikeouts (220), being honored Pitcher of the Year.
 Kenosha collected the third-best record at 56–56, but won the second-half title and earned a ticket to the playoffs.
 The Comets were swept by Racine in three games during the first round.
 Inexplicably, Nicol failed in the playoffs and went 0–2 with a 4.50 ERA.
 Besides this, Harney also appeared in the league's first All-Star Game during the midseason, which was played under temporary lights at Wrigley Field, between two teams composed of Blue Sox and Peaches players versus Comets and Belles players.
 It was also the first night game ever played in the venerable ballpark (July 1, 1943).